Cutibacterium acnes: Sarcoidosis

 Cutibacterium acnes can be found in bronchoalveolar lavage of approximately 70% of patients with sarcoidosis and is associated with disease activity, but it can also be found in 23% of controls.
 The subspecies of C. acnes that cause these infections of otherwise sterile tissues (prior to medical procedures), however, are the same subspecies found on the skin of individuals who do not have acne-prone skin, so are likely local contaminants.
 Moderate to severe acne vulgaris appears to be more often associated with virulent strains.

 Opportunistic diseases

 Cutibacterium acnes is often considered an opportunistic pathogen, causing a range of postoperative and device-related infections, notably e.g., surgical infections, post-neurosurgical infections, infected joint prostheses (especially shoulder), neurosurgical shunt infections and endocarditis in patients with prosthetic heart valves (predominantly men).
 C. acnes may play a role in other conditions, including SAPHO (synovitis, acne, pustulosis, hyperostosis, osteitis) syndrome, sarcoidosis and sciatica.
-It is also suspected a main bacterial source of neuroinflammation in Alzheimer's disease brains.
+It is also suspected as a main bacterial source of neuroinflammation in Alzheimer's disease brains.
 It is a common contaminant in blood and cerebrospinal fluid cultures.